sirfonzie/INF2004_LAB5/README.md

 At this point, if everything is done correctly, you should be able to see the project under CMake.
 <img src="/img/CMakePing.png" width=100% height=100%>

+You should try building the project and downloading the code to the RPi Pico.
+You should be able to see some output on the Serial Monitor.

 ## **Create FreeRTOS Tasks**

 **Create a Blinking LED Task**